ShubhamMeshram/Databricks_DQX/README.md

 ```

 ## Inbuilt DQX Methods
-There are many purpose specific methods that DQX has when we import it, the entire list and source code is present here - https://github.com/databrickslabs/dqx/blob/main/src/databricks/labs/dqx/engine.py
+There are many purpose specific methods that DQX has when we import it, the entire list and source code is present [here](https://github.com/databrickslabs/dqx/blob/main/src/databricks/labs/dqx/engine.py)
 ## Conclusion: DQX - Your Partner for Lakehouse Data Quality
 Databricks DQX, as an open-source Databricks Labs project, offers a compelling solution for data quality within your Lakehouse.
 While it comes with the "Labs" caveat of community-driven support, its native integration with Delta Lake and Spark, combined with the power and flexibility of open source, makes it a strong contender against commercial tools and a smarter choice than building entirely custom solutions.
 Embrace DQX to build trust in your data and unlock its full potential!